jpegleg/giant-spellbook/README.md

 This tool is a "multi-tool" of cryptographic operations and binary/file analysis capabilities.
 It is useful for regular cryptographic operations like hashing files for checksums, encrypting files, creating and verifying Dilithium5-AES signatures.
 It uses the highest standards for cryptographic operations with the strongest encryption methods, signing, and hashing.

-Giant-spellbook can perform different types of crypanalysis and gather numerous statistics on files and binaries as well as perform low level operations on them such as bitflipping and slicing.
+Giant-spellbook can perform different types of cryptanalysis and gather numerous statistics on files and binaries as well as perform low level operations on them such as bitflipping and slicing.

 There are additional forensics and reverse engineering capabilities, including disassembly and searching for potentially interesting bytes and strings.